Cheapest Texas Electricity Rates 2026: An Honest Guide - article hero image

 The average Texas residential rate is around 15.49¢/kWh total.[1]
 But "average" includes people overpaying on variable rates and expired contracts.
 Savvy shoppers consistently beat that by 20-30%.

-Here's the catch: there's no single "cheapest" provider.
+The catch: there's no single "cheapest" provider.
 Rates change daily.
 They vary by TDU territory.
 And the best plan for you depends on your usage level.
 Someone using 500 kWh monthly needs a different plan than someone using 2,000 kWh.

-How Texas Electricity Rates Actually Work
+How Texas Electricity Rates Work

 Texas electricity pricing has layers.
 Understanding them helps you find true savings.